getfem/getfem/doc/sphinx/source/userdoc/model.rst

 The direct nodal condition may have some drawback : locking phenomena, overconstraint.
 It is in fact often more stable and for the same accuracy to use multiplier of reduced order compared to the displacement (the direct nodal contact condition correspond more or less to a multiplier described on the same finite element method than the displacement).

-Let :math:`\varphi_i` be the shapes functions of the finite element describing the displacement and $\psi_i$ be the shape functions of a finite element describing a multiplier on the contact boundary :math:`\Gamma_c`.
+Let :math:`\varphi_i` be the shapes functions of the finite element describing the displacement and :math:`\psi_i` be the shape functions of a finite element describing a multiplier on the contact boundary :math:`\Gamma_c`.
 It is assumed that the set of admissible multiplier describing the normal stress will be

 .. math::